ONLYOFFICE/office-js-api/Cell/ApiWorksheet/Properties/Cols.md

 # Cols

-Returns ApiRange that represents all the cells of the columns range.
+Returns ApiRange that represents all the cells of the columns range. **Read-only**

 ## Syntax

-expression.
+expression.Cols;

 `expression` - A variable that represents a [ApiWorksheet](../ApiWorksheet.md) class.